-Hydrangea macrophylla – Old fashioned, pompon hydrangeas set bloom buds on the previous year’s growth.
+Hydrangea macrophylla – Old-fashioned, pompon hydrangeas set bloom buds on the previous year’s growth.
 It’s safe to remove faded flowers and dead branches.

 Once Blooming Roses – Old-fashioned roses that only flower once each growing season, such as Damasks and Mosses bloom on old wood and should be pruned in the summer after they have flowered.

 Gardenias – These should be pruned immediately after they bloom.